EvrmoreOrg/electrum-evrmore/README.rst

 Want to mine to hardware?
 See this `article`_.
 Trezor has similar problems.
 It is recommended that you set up a software wallet and mine to that, then send to your hardware from there.

 The master branch is not always guaranteed to be working as expected.
-If you would like to build from source or run raw python, please used the source from one of our `releases`_.
+If you would like to build from source or run raw python, please use the source from one of our `releases`_.

 Electrum itself is pure Python, and so are most of the required dependencies,